medic/cht-docs/content/en/running-programs/_index.md

 ## Considerations for Digital Health programs
 Below are the considerations made when running a digital health program:
 1. Scope - goals, deadlines, and program deliverables
-2. Technical requirements - devices , servers and storage requirements
+2. Technical requirements - devices, servers and storage requirements
 3. Ethics and regulations - governance, privacy and security which vary from country to country
 4. Landscape - general understanding of the region that the program will run in
 5. Healthcare ecosystem - standards, implementing partners, facilities and governing bodies